-- Completes the distinguished level of achievement under the foundation graduation program (a student must graduate with at least one endorsement and must have taken Algebra II as one of the four required math courses); or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.
+- Completes the distinguished level of achievement under the foundation graduation program [see Foundation Graduation Program on page 38]; or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.

 The student is ultimately responsible for meeting the admission requirements of the university or college, including timely submission of a completed application.

-Should a college or university adopt an admissions policy that automatically accepts the top 25 percent of a graduating class, the provisions above will also apply to a student ranked in the top 25 percent of his or her class.
+If a college or university adopts an admissions policy that automatically accepts the top 25 percent of a graduating class, the provisions above will also apply to a student ranked in the top 25 percent of his or her class.

 The University of Texas at Austin may limit the number of automatically admitted students to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-During the summer and fall 2021 terms and spring 2022 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
+From the summer 2022 term through the spring 2024 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
 Additional applicants will be considered by the University through a holistic review process.

-As required by law, the district will provide written notice concerning automatic college admission, the curriculum requirements for financial aid, and the benefits of completing the requirements for automatic admission and financial aid.
+As required by law, the district will provide written notice concerning:

+- Automatic college admission; - Curriculum requirements for financial aid; - Benefits of completing the requirements for automatic admission and financial aid; and - The Texas First Early High School Completion Program and the Texas First Scholarship Program.

 Parents and students will be asked to sign an acknowledgment that they received this information.

 Students and parents should contact the school counselor for further information about automatic admissions, the application process, and deadlines.

-[See Class Rank/Highest-Ranking Student on page 22 for information specifically related to how the district calculates a student's rank in class, and requirements for Graduation on page 39 for information associated with the foundation graduation program.]
+[See Class Rank/Highest-Ranking Student on page 22 for information specifically related to how the district calculates a student's rank in class, and requirements for Graduation on page 37 for information associated with the foundation graduation program.]

-[See Students in the Conservatorship of the State (Foster Care) on page 11 for information on assistance in transitioning to higher education for students in foster care.]
+[See Students in the Conservatorship of the State (Foster Care) on page 10 for information on assistance in transitioning to higher education for students in foster care.]